1. It’s not the lush whale population or the midnight sun. It’s that Iceland can trace their linage to the first settlers.

 14. Attend a Bjork’s concert

-16. Before or during the trip, read Nobel Prize winner Halldor Laxness’s Independent People, a novel about an Icelandic farmer; Jared Diamonds’ chapter about Iceland’s environmental problem in his book How Societies Choose to Fail or Succeed and Roger Boyes’ Meltdown Iceland: Lessons on the World Financial Crisis from a Small Bankrupt to have a deeper understanding of the country.
+16. Gain have a deeper understanding of the country by reading Nobel Prize winner Halldor Laxness’s Independent People, a novel about an Icelandic farmer; Jared Diamonds’ chapter about Iceland’s environmental problem in How Societies Choose to Fail or Succeed; Roger Boyes’ Meltdown Iceland: Lessons on the World Financial Crisis from a Small Bankrupt.

 Start in Reykjavik, drive through the interior to the north, continue to the east and head south before returning to Reykjavik.